mjhea0/thinkful-mentor/python/fizzbuzz/advanced/readme.md

 1. Run your tests again to make sure they didn't break.

 1. Let's add one more function that takes two integers as arguments and returns true if the first number is evenly divisible by the second, otherwise it returns false.
-Refactor the `fizzbuzz()` function so that it calls this function for each case (e.g, multiple of 3, 5, 15) instead of performing the logic itself.
+Refactor the `fizzbuzz()` function so that it calls this function for each scenario (e.g, multiple of 3, 5, 15, etc.) instead of performing the logic itself.

 1. How are your tests?
 Still passing?